darkain/TinyButStrong/README.md

 1970-08-22 @ 03:00:00.
 Within TBX, both of these are handled as the latter case, as no assumptions are made about intended usage of strictly numerical values.
-From there, development continued to simplify the API, add performance optimizations, remove unused code features, and organizing the code base.
+From there, development continued to simplify the API, add performance optimizations, remove unused code features, and organize the code base.